Fear of industry replacing Three Mile Island’s absence

-LONDONDERRY TOWNSHIP, Pa.
-(WHTM) — Mini-warehouses, business parks, and distribution facilities could soon pop up in Londonderry Township in Dauphin County.
+MIDDLETOWN, Pa.
+(WHTM) — Mini-warehouses, business parks, and distribution facilities could soon pop up in Londonderry Township.

 Township officials say zoning needs to be updated to reflect current industry uses, but some residents say they don’t want their neighborhood taken over by big industry.